 Back to work after lockdown: how do we navigate another transition?

-Children will soon, like their parents, face a second major life transition in less than three months.
+Children will soon, like their parents, face a second major life transition.
 Every child will be different, but how they adapt to this next transition can be positively influenced by their parents.
 Here are five ways that parents can help their children handle life after lockdown.

 Prepare kids for your return to work after lockdown

-Give children as much notice as possible about your return to work so they have some time to process the change.
+Give children as much notice as possible about your return to the workplace so they have some time to process the change.
 Encourage them to be involved in the process and help them to feel an element of shared ownership.

 Talk to your child about their Coronavirus anxieties

-Make and take the time to speak to your child about returning to work.
+Make and take the time to speak to your child about returning to your place of work.
 Explain the reasons why you have to do this and ask them how they are feeling about it.

 It is important to have an open conversation about their potential worries and fears.
 Listen to what they have to say and allow them time and space to express their feelings, even if they are requesting that you stay at home.